anacaballero/Projects_Portfolio/README.md

   * Q4: She is also interested in learning something new about movies.
   * Q5: We would like to buy  lms for “our” tv channel that the most audience would like.
 Can we  nd a model that gives the rating people will give the movie.
 It is high rating eneough for determining if the  lm is going to be popular?

+* ### Project  - Python: Classification: Predict whether a loan case will be paid off or not.

+  Data: historical dataset from previous loan applications Classification algorithms:
+  * k-Nearest Neighbour
+  * Decision Tree
+  * Support Vector Machine
+  * Logistic Regression

+  The results is reported as the accuracy of each classifier, using the following metrics (when applicable):
+  * Jaccard index
+  * F1-score
+  * LogLoass